 General First Aider.
-A general first aider is an adult volunteer who has taken Girl Scout approved first aid and CPR training that includes specific instructions for adult and pediatric CPR, first aid, and AED (Automated External Defibrillator) training that, minimally, includes a face-to-face, hands-on skill checks for:
+A general first aider is an adult volunteer who has taken Girl Scout-approved first aid and CPR training that includes specific instructions for adult and pediatric CPR, first aid, and AED (Automated External Defibrillator) training that, minimally, includes face-to-face, hands-on skill checks for:

-- checking a conscious victim,
+- Checking a conscious victim

-- · checking an unconscious victim,
+- Checking an unconscious victim

-- Adult & Pediatric CPR,
+- Adult and pediatric CPR

-- Adult & Pediatric conscious choking,
+- Adult and pediatric conscious choking

-- controlling bleeding, and
+- Controlling bleeding

-- sudden illness.
+- Sudden illness

 Advanced First Aider.
 An advanced first aider is an adult with general first aid certification and additional health, safety, or emergency response expertise.
-For example, a physician, physician's assistant, nurse practitioner, registered nurse, licensed practical nurse, paramedic, military medic; wilderness training, certified lifeguard, or emergency medical technician (EMT).
+For example, a physician, physician's assistant, nurse practitioner, registered nurse, licensed practical nurse, paramedic, military medic, person with wilderness training, certified lifeguard, or emergency medical technician (EMT) meets these requirements.

 The individual activity's safety activity checkpoints will always tell you when a first aider needs to be present.
-Since activities can take place in a variety of locations, the presence of a first aider and the qualifications they must have are based on the remoteness and scope of the activity.
-For example, if you take a two-mile hike in an area that has cell phone reception and service along the entire route and EMS (Emergency Medical Services) is within 30 minutes away, the first aider will not need to have knowledge of Wilderness First Aid.
-If, on the other hand, you take the same two-mile hike in a more remote area with no cell phone service and where EMS is more than 30 minutes away, the advanced first aider must have knowledge of Wilderness First Aid (see the chart below).
+Since activities can take place in a variety of locations, the presence of a first aider and the qualifications they must have are based on the remoteness and scope of the activity, as specified in the following chart: